 Hose Down Your Horse

 Hosing down your horse can help to lower his body temperature and make him more comfortable.
 It's a good habit to hose your horse off after each workout to help him cool down.
 Use cold water and don't be afraid to give your horse a thorough soaking.
 The water evaporating off your hot horse will create a much-needed cooling effect.

 Even if you're not riding, a nice hose down will help keep your horse cool during the hottest parts of the day.
 Afternoons in the summer can be sweltering, and your horse will appreciate a midday shower as a break from the heat.

 Turn Your Horse Out at Night

-Consider turning your horse out at night instead of during the day to help him beat the heat.
-Nighttime turnout is cooler for your horse, and the bugs will also be less active.
-Horses can see quite well in the dark as long as their eyes have time to adjust, but leave your horse’s fly mask off during nighttime turnout to allow him full use of his vision.
+Horses can see quite well in the dark as long as their eyes have time to adjust.
+And because bugs also disappear with the sun, you can leave your horse's fly mask off to give him full use of his vision.

 Provide Plenty of Cool Water

 Cool water is one of the most important things to remember when the days get hot.
 Your horses need constant access to cool water during the summer.
 They can dehydrate quickly under the hot sun, and dehydration leads to several health risks.
 It forces the heart to work harder and can interfere with nerves and muscle movement.
 Not to mention, being thirsty or drinking warm water can make your horse feel even hotter than normal.